QUASAR: A Universal Autonomous System for Atomistic Simulation and a Benchmark of Its Capabilities: Discussion

-Ultimately, these findings indicate that QUASAR is not merely an automation layer over existing simulation tools, but a fundamentally different paradigm for conducting atomistic research.
-Rather than encoding fixed workflows or predefined procedural pipelines, QUASAR demonstrates reasoning-driven orchestration, where planning, execution, evaluation, and refinement emerge from coordinated agent cognition.
-This shift is critical: the system does not depend on hard-coded domain logic, but instead exhibits generalizable scientific competence across heterogeneous tasks, methods, and research contexts.
-The ability of a single architecture and control logic to operate effectively across all three tiers indicates that QUASAR appears to capture transferable structure in scientific problem-solving.
-This suggests that QUASAR exhibits flexibility across the tested task types, though generalization beyond the evaluated benchmark suite requires further investigation.
-The reliance of this system on LLM capabilities means performance is bounded by the underlying domain knowledge and in-context learning ability of the chosen model.
+Ultimately, these findings indicate that QUASAR is not merely an automation layer over broader simulation tools, but a fundamentally different paradigm for conducting atomistic research.
+Rather than encoding fixed workflows or predefined procedural pipelines, QUASAR demonstrates effective reasoning-driven orchestration, where planning, execution, evaluation, and refinement emerge from coordinated agent cognition.
+This shift is critical: the future direction of agentic simulation frameworks may no longer rely on heavily engineered, rigid infrastructures, but instead focus on expanding the boundaries of autonomous reasoning, where systems adaptively construct, evaluate, and refine their own computational strategies in response to evolving scientific objectives.
+The three-tiered benchmark demonstrates strong task flexibility across diverse simulation domains, though its generalization beyond the evaluated suite requires further study.
+It should also be noted that, because the system is fundamentally dependent on LLM capabilities, performance remains bounded by the underlying domain knowledge and in-context reasoning ability of the chosen model.
+When a model with incomplete or imprecise knowledge is given the authority to direct simulations, errors may propagate undetected, wasting computational resources or producing misleading results that appear superficially plausible.
+Unlike conventional software failures that manifest as explicit exceptions, LLM-induced errors often present as structurally coherent but numerically or physically unsound outputs, surfacing only under expert scrutiny.

-Additionally, QUASAR achieved correct and high-quality results across all three benchmark tiers using a lightweight model \texttt{gemini-3-flash-preview}.
-This suggests that frontier models, such as \texttt{gemini-3-pro-preview} with enhanced reasoning capabilities, may not only pass the proposed benchmarks but do so with greater efficiency and rigor.
-The API costs when using \texttt{gemini-3-flash-preview} are also cost-effective: approximately \$1~USD for Tier I (single-step) and \$10~USD for Tier II test cases.
-Although Tier III scenarios incur higher costs ranging from \$10~USD to \$30~USD, these remain manageable given the complexity of the tasks and the cost can be further reduced by employing context caching to avoid redundant token processing \cite{yan_contextcache_2025}.